 Step 1: On colorful paper, write or type messages to inspire and encourage your children or students.

 Step 2: Cut the messages out in the shape of speech or thought bubbles and stick them around a mirror.

 The mirror is a great location for confidence-boosting messages because children sometimes experience negative or self-defeating thoughts when looking at their reflections.

 2. Shred It!

-You’ll Need: A mini paper shredder or “hand shredder,” paper, markers/writing utensils
+You’ll Need: A mini paper shredder or “hand shredder,” a paper, markers/writing utensils

 For both children and adults, negative self-talk can be a major confidence killer.